ctyeh/ct-external-drive-manager/CONTRIBUTING.md

-# Contributing to CTExternalDisk Auto-Mount System
+# Contributing to CT External Drive Manager

-Thank you for your interest in contributing to the CTExternalDisk Auto-Mount System!
+Thank you for your interest in contributing to CT External Drive Manager!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct